-Regular season contest limitation during subsequent season Served 0 during season ejected 1-7 8-11 12-15 16-20 1-7 regular season contest limitation 1 2 3 4 8-11 regular season contest limitation 1 2 3 4 12-15 regular season contest limitation 1 2 3 4 16-20 regular season contest limitation 1 2 3 4 Served 1 during season ejected Regular seaso on contest lir mitation du uring subsequent season 1-7 regular season contest limitation 0 n/a n/a n/a 8-11 regular season contest limitation 1 1 2 2 12-15 regular season contest limitation 1 1 2 3 = -

-16-20 regular season contest limitation 1 2 2 3 Served 2 during season ejected 8-11 regular season contest limitation 0 0 0 0 12-15 regular season contest limitation 0 1 1 2 16-20 regular season contest limitation 0 1 2 2 Served 3 during season ejected 12-15 regular season contest limitation 0 0 0 0 16-20 regular season contest limitation 0 0 0 1
+Regular season contest limitation during subsequent seasor quent season Served 0 during season ejected 1- 7 8-1 1 12-1 5 16-20 1-7 regular season contest limitation 1 2 3 4 8-11 regular season contest limitation 1 2 3 4 12-15 regular season contest limitation 1 2 3 4 16-20 regular season contest limitation 1 2 3 4 Served 1 during season ejected Regular seas son contest t limitation during subse quent season 1-7 regular season contest limitation 0 n/a n/a n/a 8-11 regular season contest limitation 1 1 2 2 12-15 regular season contest limitation 1 1 2 3 16-20 regular season contest limitation 1 2 2 3 Served 2 during season ejected 8-11 regular season contest limitation 0 0 0 0 12-15 regular season contest limitation 0 1 1 2 16-20 regular season contest limitation 0 1 2 2 Served 3 during season ejected

-- 20.1.5 The second ejection in the same sport and season for that individual shall result in being suspended for the remainder of the season of that sport. - 20.1.6 For aggressive physical contact with an official the individual will be suspended from further competition for a period not to exceed one (1) calendar year. - 20.1.7 Any school with five or more ejections during a school year must follow the protocol below: - The first year that a school has five (5) or more ejections, the school must submit a written plan of action to reduce the number of ejections prior to the proceeding September WIAA Executive Board meeting. - The written plan must include the following elements: Accountability, Action Plan, Evaluation Plan, Specific Expectations and Timeline. - В. The second year that a school has five (5) or more ejections, the school principal/designee shall meet with a designated WIAA executive staff member at the WIAA office and present the school's sportsmanship plan. - C. The third year that a school has five (5) or more ejections, the school principal/designee, coaches and student athletes representing the school must present the school's sportsmanship plan to the WIAA Executive Board during the September WIAA Executive Board meeting.
+12-1 5 regular season contest limitation 0 0 0 0 16-2 O regular season contest limitation 0 0 0 1 20.1.5 The second ejection in the same sport and season for that individual shall result in being suspended for the remainder of the season of that sport.
+20.1.6 For aggressive physical contact with an official the individual will be suspended from further competition for a period not to exceed one (1) calendar year.
+20.1.7 Any: school with five or more ejections during a so chool year must follo w the pro ocol below : A. The first year that a school has five (5) or more ejections, the school must submit a written plan of action to reduce the number of ejections prior to the proceeding September WIAA Executive Board meeting.
+The written plan must include the following elements: Accountability, Action Plan, Evaluation Plan, Specific Expectations and Timeline.
+B. The second year that a school has five (5) or more ejections, the school principal/designee shall meet with a designated WIAA executive staff member at the WIAA office and present the school's sportsmanship plan.
+C. The third year that a school has five (5) or more ejections, the school principal/designee, coaches and student athletes representing the school must present the school's sportsmanship plan to the WIAA Executive Board during the September WIAA Executive Board meeting.